 What is Reverse Osmosis (RO)?

 Reverse osmosis is another type of membrane filtration.
-It combines several stages of filtration, including a semi-permeable membrane, to remove more than 99.9% of total dissolved solids (TDS) from water.
+It combines several stages of filtration, including a semi-permeable membrane, to remove up to 99.9% of total dissolved solids (TDS) from water.

 💁 What’s the Difference Between Ultrafiltration and Reverse Osmosis?